 6. You want perfect sidewalks and perfect stories

 Cleveland is a patchwork—some rough spots, some bright colors.
-That’s not failure; that’s history.
-The hard parts show how strong people are.
+That’s not failure; that’s history you can still see.
+The hard parts show how strong people are and where help matters.
 If you need perfect, look at a screen saver.

 5. You treat Playhouse Square like a selfie wall

 Playhouse Square is one of the biggest theater districts in the country.
-Tickets can be affordable, and the shows are strong.
+Tickets can be affordable, touring shows are strong, and local productions punch above their weight.
 Don’t just snap the sign—go inside and take a seat.
 If you skip the show, you miss the magic.

 4. You think “216” is only a hat

 Here, pride means action.
-It looks like porch flags, bake sales, snow shovels, and checking on your neighbor.
+It looks like porch flags, bake sales, snow shovels, welfare checks on neighbors, and voting on local issues.
 Wearing the number is cool, but doing the work matters more.
 If you stop at the hat, you’re only pretending.

 3. Kindness makes you roll your eyes

 Midwestern manners are real here.
-People hold doors, share jumper cables, and ask about your family like they mean it.
-That kindness keeps the city moving.
+People hold doors, share jumper cables, and ask about your family like they mean it, even when they’re busy.
+That kindness keeps the city moving and makes hard weeks easier.
 If it makes you squirm, you’ll miss how strong it is.

 2. Population dropped — Your excuses should, too